This is a guest post by Emily Starbuck-Crone from Maiden Voyage Travel.

 Many of the swanky hotels in Istanbul have hammams, otherwise known as Turkish baths, but they aren’t the real deal.
 They’re made for Westerners looking for a cushy and modest experience.
 Real hammams have been a Turkish tradition for thousands of years, and they have served as both a place to cleanse and to socialize.
 Most hammams are separated by gender, and women generally go topless.
-You transition through several different rooms of different temperatures, one being the hot steam room much like a sauna.
-You can opt to pay an attendant to give you a thorough scrub-down.
-It’s rough but invigorating!
+You transition through several different rooms of different temperatures, one being a hot steam room much like a sauna.
+You can opt to pay an attendant to give you a thorough scrub-down — it’s rough but invigorating!
 We went to the Çemberlitai Hamami and really enjoyed it; another popular one is Cagaloglu.
 Both are in the Old Town.

-Go to Princes’ Islands
+Go to the Prince Islands

 This chain of nine islands off the coast of Istanbul provides a unique getaway from the crowds.
 An easy day trip during the warm months, the islands are just a quick ferry ride from the city.
 Most travelers visit the four larger islands, as the other five are very small and mostly residential.
-You can explore historic buildings, eat at tasty cafes, and see beautiful homes.
+You can explore historic buildings, eat at tasty cafés, and see beautiful homes.
 Motorized transportation isn’t allowed on the islands, making them peaceful and quiet.
 You can get around by walking, bicycle, or horse and carriage.

 Take a Ferry

 A great way to explore this massive city is by boat.
-You’ll see many boats that offer paid tours of the Bosporus, but if you want to save money and have more flexibility, take a regular ferry ride instead.
+You’ll see many boats that offer paid tours of the Bosphorus, but if you want to save money and have more flexibility, take a regular ferry ride instead.
 The fare will be cheaper, and you won’t be competing for space with other tourists trying to take photos.
-You’ll pass by Topkapi Palace, the Bosphorous Bridge, gorgeous mansions, mosques with massive minarets, other castles and palaces, and more.
+You’ll pass by Topkapi Palace, the Bosphorus Bridge, gorgeous mansions, mosques with massive minarets, other castles and palaces, and more.
 You can hop off, eat some fresh seafood, and then head back.

-Explore the Jewish History
+Explore Jewish History

 While Turkey is predominantly a Muslim country, it has a surprisingly long Jewish history.
 There are Jewish heritage tours you can take, or you can explore the stops on your own.
 Jews have lived in Turkey for thousands of years, but the population really grew during the Ottoman Empire (which includes some of Turkey) in the 1400s.
 Growth increased in 1492 when Spain expelled its Jews and the Ottoman Empire welcomed them (they had good business skills and came with money).
-Istanbul’s Galata quarter and Balat quarters are steeped in Jewish history, and you can find historic synagogues there and in other areas throughout town.
+Istanbul’s Galata and Balat quarters are steeped in Jewish history, and you can find historic synagogues there and in other areas throughout town.
 Istanbul also has a Jewish museum that is very good.

 Watch the Fishermen on Galata Bridge

 Every day, dozens, if not hundreds, of local men form a row along the top level of the Galata Bridge and fish over the edge.
 It’s an incredible sight.
 They spend hours hoping to catch fresh seafood, and some of them will sell it to you while they’re still out there fishing.
-Many of the men haven’t even made a catch; they seem to enjoy just standing there hanging their pole over the water.
+Many of the men don’t even make a catch; they seem to enjoy just standing there hanging their pole over the water.
 There’s also a fish market at the base of the bridge, and the many booths of fresh-caught fish are fun to look at (though it can also be a bit gross).

 Istanbul is a very large and crowded city, and it can be intimidating.
 But it’s also home to some fascinating history.
 Regardless of how many of these attractions you’re able to fit in your first time in Istanbul, you’ll undoubtedly still be in awe of the city’s majestic architecture and complicated past.